 Step #7 Work smarter not harder

 Do the toughest job first when your motivation and energy are at its peak.
 Nothing keeps me moving more than checking a tough job off of my list.
-By getting the biggest chores out of the way and working your way down the list from hard to simple you will keep from losing your mojo.
+By getting the biggest chores out of the way early in and working your way down the list from hard to simple, you will keep from losing your mojo.

 Step #8 Keep things realistic